STAN Introduction

 E-BFMI indicated no pathological behavior.

-theta[1] theta[2] theta[3] theta[4] theta[5] theta[6] theta[7] beta[1]
+theta[1] theta[2] theta[3] theta[4] theta[5] theta[6] theta[7] lp__

 Updated Model Visualization